Skip to main content

 Background and Education

-Judge Francis is nationally recognized as an expert in electronic discovery.
-He has spoken on the topic at the judicial conferences of both the Third and Ninth Circuits, as well as at programs such as the Georgetown Law School Advanced eDiscovery Institute, annual meetings of the Sedona Conference and the ABA Cross-Border Institute.
-He is the author of numerous opinions concerning e-discovery, having addressed such issues as the obligation to preserve data, proportionality and cost-shifting.
+He is also a nationally recognized authority in the field of electronic discovery.
+He has spoken on the topic at the judicial conferences of both the Third and Ninth Circuits, as well as at programs such as the Georgetown Law School Advanced eDiscovery Institute and the ABA Cross-Border Institute.
+Judge Francis has also served as a member of the distinguished faculty of the Sedona Conference eDiscovery Negotiation Training program and has been a featured speaker at annual meetings of the conference.

 ADR Experience and Qualifications